 Fairway Independent Mortgage Corporation is committed to providing our clients with a smooth, stress-free mortgage transaction.
 While the home buying process is often thought to be long and daunting, we are here to guide you every step of the way.
 Below is a brief overview of the loan process.
 You can also check out this handy overview on our blog!

 We recommend reaching out to your Fairway loan officer via email, phone or in person to discuss your home-ownership goals.
 This initial consultation covers how long you plan on living in the home, the amount of down payment you will need, and how much you want your monthly payments to be.
 Not working with a loan officer yet?
 Find a loan officer near you!

 Step 2: Get Pre-Approved

 The next and most important step is to get pre-approved.
 A pre-approval determines how much money you will be eligible to borrow for a mortgage, based on the required documentation you provide and your credit history.
 Check out our Document Checklist for the basic information required.

 Step 3: Processing

-After you have completed a loan application, your mortgage professional collects all required documents and submits your loan file to the loan processor.
+Once you are pre-approved and find a property, your mortgage professional submits your loan file and all documentation to the loan processor.
 The processor reviews your file and orders your property appraisal.
 Depending on your situation, the processor may need additional documentation during this step.
 Once your loan file is completed, the processor submits it to underwriting for approval.